yuhexiong/deploy-doris-and-backup-guide/doris-in-one/doris-in-one-script.md

-# One Frontend, One Backend And One Broker In One VM
+# One Frontend, One Backend And One Broker In One VM - Script

 Document refer to [BoldBI](https://support.boldbi.com/kb/article/14891/install-and-configure-apache-doris-in-ubuntu-environment)